One place for the full loop

 - crates.io (Rust)

-Automated gap analysis against eight major frameworks — each gap cites the specific control clause and links to the relevant component in your SBOM.
+Gap analysis mapped to eight frameworks — each gap cites the specific control clause and the relevant component in your SBOM.
+These are tool-generated indicators, not regulatory certifications.

 All seven minimum elements validated: supplier, component, version, unique ID, dependency relationships, author, timestamp.